Jeannette, Pennsylvania: History

-Jeannette's manufacturing history doesn't end with the glass industry.
-Today's Elliott Company represents an evolution dating back to 1914 when William Swan Elliott moved his company to Jeannette.
+Elliott Company dates back to 1914 when William Swan Elliott moved his company to Jeannette.
 The Elliott Company, owned by the Carrier Corporation from 1957 until 1979 and by United Technologies Corporation until a 1987 buyout that returned the company to a privately owned status, only to become an Ebara Corporation subsidiary in 2000, has always had a solid reputation in the dynamo, turbine, and large rotating equipment industry.
 In 1952, the company produced the first diesel-engine turbocharger used in a racecar and subsequently built more than 40,000 more of them for other diesel applications.
 Throughout the 1970s, local residents routinely witnessed a revolving door of trains hauling parts into the plant on North 4th Street and hauling the huge turbine engines back down the tracks.
 Today, the Elliott Company is the city's largest employer.
 Jeannette is also the manufacturing home of Jensen Steam Engine Mfg.
 Co., Inc., which produces small working models of steam engines and turbines.
 The Jensen shop is only a few blocks from the Elliott plant.
+In 2018, the Elliott Company was approved to purchase the former Jeannette Glass site and expand their operations to downtown Jeannette.

 Monsour Medical Center was a 100-bed hospital when it opened in Jeannette, Pennsylvania, in 1958.
 The Hospital was state-of-the-art in its day, but later fell into financial trouble and was closed in the early 2000's.

-In 2018, the Elliott Company was approved to purchase the former Jeannette Glass site and expand their operations to downtown Jeannette.

-The Pennsylvania Rubber Works, which moved to Jeannette from Erie, Pennsylvania, around 1903, was yet another key part of the city's significant industrial base.
-Not only did this factory become a significant supplier of play balls (basketballs, footballs, tennis balls, etc.) and carpet underlay as part of General Tire in its later years; but the original Pennsylvania Rubber Works provided products for Jeeps and gas masks during World War II.
+Pennsylvania Rubber Works, which moved to Jeannette from Erie, Pennsylvania around 1903, was another key part of the city's industrial base.
+Not only did this factory become a significant supplier of play balls including basketballs, footballs, and tennis balls, as well as carpet underlay as part of General Tire in its later years; the original Pennsylvania Rubber Works provided products for Jeeps and gas masks during World War II.